Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs: INTRODUCTION

 where $\partial_j$ is the partial derivative with respect to $z_j$ and

-with $e^{-i\alpha} = (e^{-i\alpha_{jk}})_{j,k\in\mathcal{V}}$, $\bm{\omega} = (\omega_1\,\,\,\cdots\,\,\,\omega_N)^\top$ and the Hadamard product $\circ$.
-Note that the complex weight matrix $A$ encapsulates every parameter of the dynamics and describes a directed, signed and complex-weighted~\cite{Bottcher2024} graph, where the off-diagonal weights are complex due to the non-zero phase lags [Fig.~\ref{fig:fig1}A].
-The Koopman generator~\eqref{eq:kooku} will be our starting point to extract constants of motion, whose connection to network motifs will be emphasized throughout the paper.
+with $e^{-i\alpha} = (e^{-i\alpha_{jk}})_{j,k\in\mathcal{V}}$, $\bm{\omega} = (\omega_1\,\,\,\cdots\,\,\,\omega_N)^\top$, and the Hadamard product $\circ$.
+The complex weight matrix $A$ encapsulates every parameter of the dynamics and describes a directed, signed and complex-weighted graph~\cite{Bottcher2024}, where the off-diagonal weights are complex due to the non-zero phase lags [Fig.~\ref{fig:fig1}A].
+The Koopman generator~\eqref{eq:kooku} will serve as our starting point for extracting constants of motion, whose connection to network motifs will be emphasized throughout the paper.

-\textit{Constants of motion}.---Nearly 20 years after the publication of Kuramoto's paper, constants of motion for identical phase oscillators were brought to light in the seminal works by Watanabe and Strogatz~\cite{Watanabe1993, Watanabe1994}.
-Since then, by shifting the focus away from identical oscillators, there has been a surge of studies on complex networks of phase oscillators and their synchronization, as heterogeneous connections are a key feature of complex systems and significantly influence synchronization patterns~\cite{Arenas2008, Dorfler2014, Rodrigues2016, Delabays2019, Fruchart2021}.
+Nearly 20 years after the publication of Kuramoto's paper, constants of motion for identical phase oscillators were brought to light in the seminal works of Watanabe and Strogatz~\cite{Watanabe1993, Watanabe1994}.
+Since then, by shifting the focus away from identical oscillators, there has been a surge of studies on complex networks of phase oscillators and their synchronization, as heterogeneous connections are a key feature of complex systems and substantially influence synchronization patterns~\cite{Arenas2008, Gfeller2008, Golubitsky1999, Dorfler2014, Rodrigues2016, Delabays2019, Fruchart2021}.

-This raises the question: under which network conditions does finding constants of motion remain possible for phase oscillators ?
-Pikovsky and Rosenblum~\cite{Pikovsky2008} recognized that Watanabe-Strogatz (WS) theory is applicable to networks with $M$ all-to-all coupled communities, leading to $N - 3M$ constants of motion~\cite{Pikovsky2008, Hong2011_pre}.
+This raises the question: under what network conditions is it still possible to find constants of motion for phase oscillators?
+Pikovsky and Rosenblum~\cite{Pikovsky2008} recognized that Watanabe-Strogatz (WS) theory is applicable to networks with $m$ all-to-all coupled communities, leading to $N - 3m$ constants of motion~\cite{Pikovsky2008, Hong2011_pre}.
 Another step towards heterogeneity was to analyze the Kuramoto dynamics on star graphs \cite{Kazanovich2003, Gomez-Gardenes2011, Chen2017, Kundu2019, Thibeault2020}---prevalent motifs of complex networks.
-WS theory can be applied to these systems, because periphery vertices are identically connected to the core, WS theory can be applied~\cite{Vlasov2015, Vlasov2015a, Vlasov2017, Xu2018, Xu2019, Chen2019a}.
-Yet, complex networks feature diverse motifs~\cite{Milo2002} with potentially significant stability and synchronizability properties~\cite{Moreno2004, Lodato2007, Angulo2015}.
-It is thus our goal to identify the motifs that enable constants of motion to exist for the Kuramoto model on general networks.
+WS theory can be applied to these systems, because periphery vertices are identically connected to the core~\cite{Vlasov2015, Vlasov2015a, Vlasov2017, Xu2018, Xu2019, Chen2019a}.